-Many graduates use their breadth and depth of expertise across the humanities and sciences to enter careers such as teaching, policing, industry and commerce.
+Many graduates from the Department of Archaeology use their breadth and depth of expertise across the humanities and sciences to enter careers such as teaching, policing, industry and commerce.

 Train as an archaeologist at the University of Reading

-- Ranked in the top 10 UK universities for Archaeology (QS World University Rankings by Subject, 2021).
+- The University of Reading is in the top 100 in the world for Archaeology (QS World University Rankings by Subject, 2022).

 Over four years, you’ll learn how to investigate, interpret and present our human past.